Modern Slavery Statement

 We expect each entity in the supply chain to, at least, adopt ‘one-up’ due diligence on the next link in the chain.
 It is not practical for us (and every other participant in the chain) to have a direct relationship with all links in the supply chain, ultimately to the primary source of production.

-In 2019 we will develop a risk assessment process to help us identify those aspects of our business that are of greatest risk of inadvertently facilitating modern slavery.
+In 2021 we will update our risk assessment process to help us identify those aspects of our business that are of greatest risk of inadvertently facilitating modern slavery.

 To ensure a high level of understanding of the risks of modern slavery and human trafficking in our supply chains and our business, we will provide training to relevant members of staff, and all Directors are kept fully briefed.

-This statement has been approved by the board of directors of LNT Group Limited.
+This statement has been approved by the board of directors of LNT Construction Ltd and LNT Care Developments Ltd.